ai-shifu/ChatALL/README.md

 ### On Linux

+Debian-based Distributions: Download the .deb file, double click it and install the software.
+Arch-based Distributions: You can clone ChatALL from the AUR [here](https://aur.archlinux.org/packages/chatall-bin).
+You can install it manually or using an AUR helper like yay or paru.
-Download the .AppImage file, make it executable, and enjoy the click-to-run experience.
+Other Distributions: Download the .AppImage file, make it executable, and enjoy the click-to-run experience.
+You can also use [AppimageLauncher](https://github.com/TheAssassin/AppImageLauncher).

 ## Troubleshooting